EAGrahamJr/kobots/README.md

 - [diozero](https://www.diozero.com/) - a thorough and straight-forward implementation of GPIO interface, with a **wide** range of standard devices to boot.<sup>**2**</sup>

-:bangbang: Make sure the `i2c` controller is enabled on the Raspberry Pi and that your user is in the appropriate _group_ to access saiu devices:
+:bangbang: Make sure the `i2c` controller is enabled on the Raspberry Pi and that your user is in the appropriate _group_ to access said devices:

 ```shell
 $ ls -l /dev/i2c*
 crw-rw---- 1 root i2c 89, 1 Nov 23 12:24 /dev/i2c-1
 crw-rw---- 1 root i2c 89, 2 Nov 23 12:24 /dev/i2c-2
 ```

+:bangbang: **WARNING** The I2C "baudrate" should also be adjusted to 400K - the default value will **not** be sufficient to handle everything on the I2C bus :smiling_imp:

 This [pinout reference](https://pinout.xyz/) is also invaluable...